MWRuszczycky/swatches/README.md

 ### Sort the colors any way you want

-The `-s/--sort` option will take any `rgb` or `hsv` triple for sorting.
+The `-s/--sort` option will take any combination of `hsvrgb` for sorting by hue, saturation, value, red channel, green channel or blue channel, respectively.
 Likewise, you can sort by the ANSI codes using `--sort=ansi` option.
 For example, if the `-s/--sort` option is not used, the default triple is `svh` (i.e., sort by saturation, then value and finally hue), which gives rainbows of decreasing saturation (see `block` example below).
+Alternatively, the sort code `rh` will sort by the red channel and then the hue.
 All sorts are descending by default; however, you can get ascending sorts by using the `-a` option.

 ### View colors in a compact block